-At the Sportsman I sang out of tune to the Rocky Horror Picture Show.
+At the Sportsman, I sang out of tune to the Rocky Horror Picture Show.
 At midnight I went downstairs to dance.
 It wasn’t the best night of my life but it wasn’t a bad night either.
-Did I make the right decision spending New Year alone?
+Did I make the right decision to spend New Year alone?
 I probably did!
 Back in Melbourne, I thought about my battle with seasonal depression.
-In the future over the festive season, I plan to sing ‘There’s A Light Over At The Frankenstein Place’ when I’m feel a depressive episode coming on.
+In the future over the festive season, I plan to sing ‘There’s A Light Over At The Frankenstein Place’ when I feel a depressive episode coming on.
 Singing songs from Rock Horror I discovered in Brisbane makes me feel happy.

 In the velvet darkness of the blackest night

 Burning bright, there’s a guiding star

 No matter what or who, who you are.